zhrfrd/JNotes/README.md

 and *Open/Closed Principle*.

 ## TODO
+- [ ] Quick move the cursor at the beginning of the line.
+- [ ] Quick move the cursor at the end of the line.
 - [ ] Save file.
 - [ ] Open file.
 - [ ] Move cursor with the mouse.